stevewoolley/huzzah/wifi.md

 # Network connectivity
-The ESP8266 family (generally) has wifi connectivity.
+The ESP8266/ESP8285 families (generally) have wifi connectivity.

 Once the unit has micropython installed, here is a function you can and put in your boot.py file to automatically connect to your WiFi network: